unrealwork/atsd-use-cases/USVisa/README.md

 ### U.S. Visa Dataset
 ---------------------

-Let's take a look at the dataset from [travel.state.gov](travel.state.gov), which can be accessed in Excel by clicking [here](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/NIVDetailTables/FYs97-15_NIVDetailTable.xls).
+Let's take a look at the dataset from [travel.state.gov](travel.state.gov), which can be accessed via our archive located [here](Resources/visas.tar.gz).
+Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each year as its own seperate CSV file.
+The title of the Excel file is **Nonimmigrant Visa Issuances by Visa Class and by Nationality FY1997-2015 NIV Detail Table**.

 This dataset contains yearly totals for visas issued from 1997 through 2015.
 This dataset contains information on non-immigrant visas.
 Totals were collected for 84 different visas types.
 You can find the complete list of all the visa types include in this dataset [here](Resources/visalist.txt).